CorySpitzer/portfolio/README.md

  * Fix the 'the add reference form adds a reference' spec, which fails because it wants AJAX to reload the page.

-Install and run the app (assuming you have the right tools installed on a Unix system):
+Install and run the app (assuming you have the necessary tools installed on a Unix system):

   * Clone the repo and `cd` into the project directory